Skip to content

 Know your rights if a claim is denied

-If your claim is denied or underpaid in Lawton, file a complaint with the Oklahoma Insurance Department at https://www.oid.ok.gov/consumers/file-an-online-complaint/.
-Oklahoma has a five-year statute of limitations for breach of written contract actions, but most policies contractually shorten this period through suit limitation clauses of one to two years from date of loss.
+If your hail damage claim is denied or underpaid in Lawton, file a complaint with the Oklahoma Insurance Department at https://www.oid.ok.gov/consumers/file-an-online-complaint/.
+Oklahoma has a five-year statute of limitations for breach of written contract actions, but most policies contractually shorten this period with suit limitation clauses of one to two years from date of loss.
 Review your policy's 'suit against us' provision rather than relying on the statutory default.

 Ready to get an inspection?